eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ### Global evolutions of Keyple until version 2.0.0 <mark>(obsolete)</mark>
 Until the version 2.0.0 of Keyple, the components of Keyple Java or Keyple C++ were released at the same time with the same version number.
 The porting in C++ of Keyple Java is based on the same Object-Oriented Model.
-The Keyple C++ implemntation provides the same core & Calypso feature, but the support of the distributed module isn't part of the scope, and for reader integration, only the PC/SC reader is provided.
+The Keyple C++ implementation provides the same core & Calypso feature, but the support of the distributed module isn't part of the scope, and for reader integration, only the PC/SC reader is provided.

 <table>
 <thead>